TheImagingSource/tiscamera/doc/pages/gstreamer.rst

    * - Good
      - This package contains the GStreamer plugins from the "good" set: a collection of high-quality plugins under the LGPL license.
    * - Bad
-     - GStreamer "bad" plugins are a set of plug-ins not up-to-par compared to the rest.
+     - GStreamer "bad" plugins are a collection of plugins not up-to-par compared to the rest.
 Their quality might closely approach "good"-quality plugins, but they lack something: a good code review, some documentation, a set of tests, a real-live maintainer, or actual wide use.
    * - Ugly
      - This package contains plugins from the "ugly" set: a collection of good-quality plugins that might pose distribution problems.